 After the cold winter months, the Camino de Santiago wakes up again by the end of March, beginning of June.
 Pilgrims from all over the world start again to pack their boots and walking poles, and hit the road on the way to Santiago de Compostela.

 The Pilgrim’s Office publishes every month all the statistics related to the Camino de Santiago: number of pilgrims, motivations, starting point, nationality…

-Let’s find out the most popular Camino routes this year, at least in relation to the first half of 2019!
+Let’s find out the most popular Camino routes this year, at least in relation to this period of 2019!
 If you are planning to walk the Camino de Santiago, but haven’t decided which route to follow, this information can be very useful.
 Keep reading!

-Sarria is still the most popular starting point (12.915 pilgrims started here in June alone) while 6.106 pilgrims started from St Jean Pied de Port, the second busiest starting point of the French Way.
+Sarria is still the most popular starting point (18.648 pilgrims started here in August alone) while in October 5989 pilgrims started from St Jean Pied de Port, the second busiest starting point of the French Way.
 If you are thinking about walking this route (particularly its last 100 km, from Sarria to Santiago) during the busy months (from April to October), we strongly recommend you to plan your trip as son as possible.
 Accommodation could be an issue!

 Therefore, the Portuguese Way is very well marked (particularly from Porto to Santiago) and there are many facilities along the way.
 Also, pilgrims walking this route, will be able to enjoy the views of the sea on the stretches from Redondela to Pontevedra.
 If you are still undecided… we strongly recommend it!

 With 21.770 pilgrims registered until the end of October, this Camino route also shows a great improvement.
 Let’s think that at the end of last year, in 2018, it covered the 6th position while now is right before the Northern Way, which now covers the 4th position.